nanofuzz/nanofuzz/Tutorials/tutorial.md

 ![NaNofuzzButton](./NaNofuzzButton.png)

-At the top of the function name, there is a "Fuzz..." button provided for users to begin the fuzzing process.
+At the top of the function name, there is an "Autotest..." button provided for users to begin the testing process.
 Clicking on that outputs a report for the programmer to specify the range of input values that NaNofuzz can select from.

 ![FuzzPage](./FuzzPage.png)